SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Eye Exams

-An eye doctor should check your eyes every year.
+An eye doctor (ophthalmologist or optometrist) should check your eyes every year.
 See an eye doctor who takes care of people with diabetes.

 If you have eye problems because of diabetes, you will probably see your eye doctor more often.